Tuesday, April 11, 2017

 Of course, I couldn't possibly know that yet.

-It would be the unravelling of The General's comfortable life, too.
+It would be the unravelling of The General's comfortable lies, too.

 (...for once he did not think everything through, apparently...)